Apples We Grow

 About Our Apples

 Ski-Hi Fruit Farm offers a wide variety of apples which mature at different times during the harvest season.
 Growing conditions over the summer makes it a challenge to pinpoint when a particular variety will be ready.
-We’ll keep you updated on what is currently in stock here on the Home page and alerts via Facebook.
+We’ll keep you updated on what is currently in stock here, and through posts on our Facebook page.

 U-Pick?
 Unfortunately, at this time, we are unable to offer U-Pick in our Orchard.
 Our trees are too tall and require a ladder or lift for picking.
 We hope to offer this in future seasons, as our Dwarf Trees mature and bear fruit.
 Until then, we ask that you let our staff do the picking.